ryanyz10/ryanyz10/README.md

 - 👋 Hi, I’m @ryanyz10
-- 👀 I’m interested in
+- 👀 I’m interested in k8s, Go, Rust
-- 🌱 I’m currently learning about microservices
+- 🌱 I’m currently learning about k8s
 - 💞️ I’m looking to collaborate on anything that sounds interesting!
 - 📫 How to reach me: ryanyz10 on basically every social media platform